Fuck's Fucking Fucked

 The finger, for that matter.
 The fucking finger!

 Fucking over.
-Just like that.
-Fucking gone.
+Fucking just like that.
+Fuck was gone.

 Other satiric ramblings by Brutus Macdonald that you may enjoy.